Poverty and Inequality

 - Critically evaluate government policies for alleviating poverty.

-- Gain knowledge of some of the ways in which poverty and social exclusion are defined.
+- Gain knowledge of some of the ways in which poverty and inequality are defined.

 Essay 2,500 words